This information is part of the Colgate University catalog, 2023-24.

 - CHEM 382 - Molecular Spectroscopy

-- CHEM 481 - Advanced Chemistry Research Chemistry majors who participate in Colgate's NIH Study Group in the fall of their senior year are exempted from CHEM 481.
+- CHEM 481 - Advanced Chemistry Research (research conducted by chemistry majors while participating in Colgate's Bethesda Biomedical Research in the fall of their senior year fulfills this requirement.)

 CHEM 482 - Advanced Chemistry Research

-(usually completed in the spring of junior year)
+(usually completed in the spring of senior year)

 At least one from the following (usually taken in the junior year):